How to Lower Estrogen

 Estrogen is not one thing.
 Instead, estrogen is a generic term that can refer to:

-• Estradiol from the ovaries.
+• Estradiol — the primary estrogen made by the ovaries.

-• Estrone from body fat.
+• Estrone — a weaker estrogen made by body fat.

 Causes of high estrogen